On pressure impulse of a laser-induced underwater shock wave: Results and discussion

 Here, attention is given to plasma formation, which is the origin of the multiple shock structure.
-Figure~\ref{fig:Plasma} shows the plasma luminescence under all the experimental conditions. {The multiple plasma formation is dependent on the spherical aberrations of the focusing optics, liquid impurities and the input laser energy \cite[]{Vogel1996, Vogel1996_1, Nahen1996}.} Plasma is generated where the energy density is locally enhanced \cite[]{vogel2005mechanisms}.
-As the input laser energy is increased, the region of plasma generation is enlarged more in the direction of the laser pulse beam, due to extension of the high energy density region.
-In the case of the 5$\times$ objective lens, the region of plasma generation is enlarged in the direction of the laser pulse beam, due to the small convergence angle (the maximum angle of the input laser beam to the optical axis).
-The regions of plasma generation with the 10$\times$ and 20$\times$ objective lens are smaller than that with the 5$\times$ objective lens because the convergence angles for the 10$\times$ and 20$\times$ objective lens are larger than that for the 5$\times$ objective lens.
+Figure~\ref{fig:Plasma}(i) shows the plasma luminescence under all the experimental conditions.
+Figure~\ref{fig:Plasma}(ii) shows the length of the plasma region in the direction to the laser beam as a function of laser energy for 5$\times$, 10$\times$, and 20$\times$ objectives.
+The length increases with the laser energy for all objectives.
+With lower magnification, the length of the plasma region becomes longer.
+The relation between an elongated plasma length (region) and focusing angle or laser pulse energy had been intensively investigated experimentally by \cite{Vogel1996_1}.
+They had found that there is a strong dependence of the elongated plasma length on the focusing angle and laser energy: Plasma is created in the cone angle of the laser beam proximal to the laser and becomes longer with larger laser energy.
+Our results are consistent with theirs.
+Thus the multiple plasma formation is dependent on the spherical aberrations of the focusing optics, liquid impurities and the input laser energy \cite[]{Vogel1996, Vogel1996_1, Nahen1996}.

+There are two mechanisms which can lead to plasma formation: direct ionization of the medium by multiphoton absorption or avalanche ionization via inverse bremsstrahlung absorption (\cite{Vogel1996_1}).
+The mechanism leading to optical breakdown (plasma formation) in this study is the avalanche ionization by heating of \tb{impurities since the position of plasma formation varies within a certain region. } \tb{Note that impurities may provide centers for both linear and nonlinear absorption.} \tb{If the multiphoton process in nonlinear absorption has a lower order than in pure water, impurities can trigger breakdown.} Figure~\ref{fig:Longbubble} shows snapshots of bubbles (and shock waves) \tb{under} the same condition (the same magnification, laser energy, etc.).
+The number/position of plasma vary at every laser shot.
+If the plasma formation mechanism were purely direct ionization of the medium by multiphoton absorption, identical plasma shape should be observed for every laser shot in the same focusing optics with the same laser energy.

+Note that the multiple plasma generation will not be avoided by the ``perfect'' focusing without any spherical aberrations since the plasma occurs in the region where the local energy exceeds the breakdown thresholds and thus the plasmas \tb{do} not always occur at the perfectly focused point \tb{\cite[]{vogel1999influence, Vogel2005}}.
+Therefore a focusing angle is a crucial parameter since it strongly affects local energy density.
+In our experiment, there exists a strong relation between the length of the plasma region and focusing angle.

+In the case of linear sound propagation, for an extremely elongated cylindrical (or conical) source, anisotropic emission is expected with more total energy and total impulse in the directions perpendicular to the cylinder than along its axis.
+However both bubbles and shock waves in the near field (e.g. Fig.~\ref{fig:Grape}) show that the source is not a single plasma but a collection of point-like plasmas in a conical region.
+Therefore, even in the case of linear sound propagation, it is not quite obvious to assume anisotropy of total energy and impulse.